ds26gte/txt2page/groffonts/otfgroff.md

 # Adding OpenType Fonts to groff #

-The following is summarized from posts by Pierre-Jean circa 2010 in the groff mailing list.
+The following is summarized from posts by Pierre-Jean in 2010 in the groff mailing list.

 groff comes with a set of fonts in its